amitmahajan78/infra-as-a-code-aws/readme.md

 ![](docs/Serverless_Backend_Deployment.png)

-4. You should be able to test following rest APIs now.
+4. You should be able to test the following rest APIs now.

 - Test Add Vote API
   - Get Auth token